ThatOneCalculator/bspwm-dotfiles/README.md

 # bspwm-dotfiles
 There's no place like ~/

-All wallpapers photographed by me.
+All photo wallpapers photographed by me, all OMORI wallpapers belong to OMOCAT (and were edited by me).

 Just
 ```sh